 Incorrect Thermostat Settings

-If the fan settings on the thermostat are set to “On” instead of “Auto,” the fan will run constantly.
-This will not only prolong the time it takes to warm the heat exchanger up, but it will also allow the fan to circulate air long after the furnace has shut down, at which time the air will be quite cool.
+If the thermostat's fan settings are set to “On” instead of “Auto,” the fan will run constantly.
+This will not only prolong the time it takes to warm the heat exchanger up but also allow the fan to circulate air long after the furnace has shut down, at which point the air will be quite cool.
 Make sure your thermostat is working and set correctly.

 Dirty Furnace Filter